futuresuper/website/src/posts/we-have-more-than-renewable-energy-to-stop-climate-breakdown.md

 title: "We have more than renewable energy to stop climate breakdown"
 slug: we-have-more-than-renewable-energy-to-stop-climate-breakdown
 date: 2021-01-11T22:55:43.077Z
 tags:
   - Environment
 author: James Alexander
 canonical:
-summary: >-
+description: >-
   Renewable energy alone will not avoid dangerous climate change.
 image:
 ---

 #### _As a child who grew up playing video games I loved the idea of a silver bullet for difficult challenges (in the Nintendo 64 Bond game GoldenEye, it’s the golden gun with a one-shot kill).
 But reality is more complex than a game._